Imamah-Zafar/test/README.md

-# Using Stack.Js libraries with different framework
+# Using Stack.Js libraries with different framework and bundlers

-Basic Installation steps to use stack.js library with different framework
+Basic Installation steps to use stack.js library with different framework and bundlers

 ## Create React App
 ### Installation